-automation: the immersion water heater turns off automatically and wastes no energy when the water is already hot
+an automation to make the immersion water heater turn off and waste no energy if the water is already hot

 Turn the water heater off when the water is hot

 Home Assistant will run my automation script that waits for the water heater current to drop.
 In summary, turn on the immersion heater at say, 5am; turn it off at 7am but if the water is hot before then turn it off anyway.
 Here’s the code: